letsdeel/deel-api-java-sdk/docs/ContractorsApi.md

 Amend contract

 Amend the details of a contract.
-Please note that if the contract is already signed or active, then the update will have to be approved and re-signed for to take effect.
+Please note that if the contract is already signed or active, then the update will have to be approved and re-signed for to take effect.  **Token scopes**: &#x60;contracts:write&#x60;

 ### Example
 ```java